rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 {% include figure image_path="assets/images/transition.svg" alt="Half transitioned maze against background noise and white noise" %}

 Do you notice?
-If I used pure white noise for the background, the transition would look patchy instead of gradual.
+If I used pure white noise for the background, the animation would look patchy instead of gradual.

 Background and maze do have a similarity with pure Gaussian white noise, though.
-It unveils if we look at their histograms:
+It unveils itself if we look at their histograms:

 {% include figure image_path="assets/images/histograms.svg" alt="Noise histograms" %}

-They are very similar!
-This is an example that the histogram of a stochastic signal does not say anything about its spectrum, and vice-versa.
+They are actually very similar!
+Here you have an example how the histogram of a stochastic signal does not say anything about its spectrum, and vice-versa.
 This is a very common pitfall among undergraduate and graduate engineering students, including myself.